Skip to content

 Tip

-3. Recursion tree
+3. Recursion Tree

 Question

-Given a Fibonacci sequence \(0, 1, 1, 2, 3, 5, 8, 13, \dots\), find the \(n\)th number in the sequence.
+Given a Fibonacci sequence \(0, 1, 1, 2, 3, 5, 8, 13, \dots\), find the \(n\)-th number in the sequence.

 • The first two numbers of the sequence are \(f(1) = 0\) and \(f(2) = 1\).

-• Each number in the sequence is the sum of the two preceding ones, that is, \(f(n) = f(n - 1) + f(n - 2)\).
+• Each number in the sequence is the sum of the previous two numbers, i.e., \(f(n) = f(n - 1) + f(n - 2)\).

 recursion.py